bids-standard/bids-validator/README.md

 #### Through Command Line

 If you install the bids validator globally by using ```npm install -g bids-validator``` you will be able to use it as a command line tool.
 Once installed you should be able to run ```bids-validator /path/to/your/bids/directory``` and see any validation issues logged to the terminal.
-Run ```bids-validor``` without a directory path to see available options.
+Run ```bids-validator``` without a directory path to see available options.

 ## Development